ImgBotApp/InternetNL/test/maildnssec/passed/description_en.md

 Good!
 Your email address domain and your mail server domain(s) are signed with a valid signature.
-Therefore visitors with enabled domain signature validation, are able to reliably query the IP address of your receiving mail server(s).
+Therefore senders with enabled domain signature validation, are able to reliably query the IP address of your receiving mail server(s).